Are you searching for plants that are safe for your pets? Here is an exclusive list of 18 Low Light Indoor Plants Safe for Cats and Dogs!

 Botanical Name: Calathea makoyana

 With eye-catching glossy foliage accompanied by dark-green blotches along the veins, it resembles peacock’s feathers, hence the name.
-Like the prayer plant, it also closes its leaves at night and opens at dawn.
-Growing up to the height of 18-inches, and moreover, this plant is not harmful to pets.
+Like the prayer plant, it is also non-toxic for cats and dogs.

 Botanical Name: Phalaenopsis